Blackstone to buy former Sears Tower in Chicago for $1.3 billion

 "We are bullish on Chicago as companies expand within and move into the city and look for first-class office space," said Jacob Werner, a managing director in Blackstone's real estate group.
 "We see great potential in further improving both the building's retail operations and the tourist experience."

-Blackstone plans to revamp the Skydeck due to the growing popularity of observation decks, MarketWatch said.
-The Empire State Building earned nearly 40 percent of its revenue from 4.3 million visitors, or about $82 million in income after expenses.
-The Willis Tower gets more than $25 million annually, and Riggs said naming rights could boost that when they expire.
+Blackstone plans to revamp the Skydeck is a nod to the growing popularity of observation decks, MarketWatch said.
+The Empire State Building took in nearly 40 percent of its revenue from 4.3 million visitors, or about $82 million in income after expenses.
+The Willis Tower gets more than $25 million annually.

 On a square-foot basis, the price for the Willis Tower was about $340, a fraction of what trophy towers fetch in major cities, MarketWatch said.